open-concord/standards/ui.md

 - Data changes (c)
 - Keygen (g)

-These are "a", "q", and "k" in the "t" (type) field of the json request.
+These are "a", "q", "c", and "g" in the "t" (type) field of the json request.

 For any request, the following features are needed:
 ```